Installing Solar Panels for Home

 Are you one of the many homeowners that are considering installing solar panels for home energy efficiency?
 Each homeowner that looks into renewable energy, does so for his or her own reasons.
 In most cases, people choose solar power for more than one singular reason.
 Generally speaking, the most common benefits that people seek are cost-savings and using an environmentally-friendly energy source.
 However, there are plenty of other solar advantages to be aware of.

-Depending on the size of the solar system you choose to install, you can save an average of 50% of your electric bill or even eliminate it altogether.
+Depending on the size of the solar system you choose to install, you can save enough to either offset most of your electrical bill or even eliminate it altogether.
 The average American household uses 920 kWh per month.

 According to studies performed by the Lawrence Berkley National Laboratory, installing a home solar energy system can add significant value to your home.
 The studies show that adding a solar system increases a home’s resale value by an average of $4.00 per watt and, depending on the location of the home, it has been reported to be as high as $6.40 per watt.
 In other words, a 4.2kW system can add $16,800 to your home’s valuation.
 Studies have also shown that homes with solar energy are found to sell 15% faster than comparable properties homes that do not have a solar install solar.